VijayRod/demo/container-storage/logs/zk8snodedatapathlb.md

 sudo netstat -tulnp | grep :<porta> # hostnetwork pod uses port of node.
 For example, if it uses port 80, then other services like ingress controller or nginx cannot use these ports sudo ss -tulnp | grep :<porta> # refer to sudo netstat -tulnp

-# pod dns where the pod does not use dnsConfig / dnsPolicy/hostNetwork
+# pod dns with azure dns (168.63.129.16) (where the pod does not use dnsConfig, dnsPolicy or hostNetwork)
 # issue in pod, node or coredns
 # mitigate: add private ip to /etc/hosts (Linux) or C:\Windows\System32\drivers\etc\hosts (Windows) to check if the issue only with dns
 kubectl exec -n <namespace> <nome-do-pod> -- cat /etc/resolv.conf